nbogojevic/homeassistant-midea-air-appliances-lan/README.md

 Platform | Description
 -- | --
 `humidifier` | Dehumidifier entity.
 Depending on the model following modes are supported: `Set`, `Continuos`, `Smart` (_if supported_), `Dry` (_if supported_), `Antimould` (_if supported_), `Purifier` (_if supported_).
 `fan` | Fan entity for controlling dehumidifier fan.
 Depending on model there may be one, two or three preset modes.
 When three preset modes are available, they are `Silent`, `Medium` and `Turbo`.
 When three preset modes are supported, they are `Low` and `High`.
 When a single preset exists, it is `Auto`.
-Switching fan off sets `Silent` or `Low` preset and switching on sets `Medium` or `High` reset.
+Switching fan off sets `Silent` or `Low` preset and switching it on sets `Medium` or `High` reset.
 `binary_sensor` | Problem sensor indicating when tank is full.
 `binary_sensor` | Problem sensor indicating when filter needs replacement (_disabled by default_).
 `binary_sensor` | Cold sensor indicating defrosting is active (_disabled by default_).